Remote IP = 126.96.36.199

 - Therefore it is very important that you run Check Credentials tool before trying to login remotely.

-- Contact your host to find out what might be wrong if the tool reports wrong credentials.
+- Contact your host to find out what might be wrong if the tool reports incorrect login credentials.
 See more details in FAQ.

 7. Run your remote experiment